GrimLukas/TelegramChatOrganizer/README.md

 # TelegramChatOrganizer
-Telegram-Bot which reacts to specific commands in the chat
+Telegram-Bot which saves messages from the chat into a database via command